 1. Marcia Cross – Desperate Housewives alum Marcia Cross had her first migraine headache at 14-years-old, where the pain was so intense that it caused her vision to blur.
 “I went to the school nurse, and she wanted me to call my parents,” Cross once told PEOPLE, “but I forgot my phone number.
 I sort of had a stroke-like syndrome.
 After my parents took me home, I remember lying in bed writhing in pain.”
 She suffered similar episodes over the next ten years and was even hospitalized.
 She finally learned how to avoid key migraine triggers, which can include skipping meals, sleeping in, alcohol, stress and certain foods.
 She also began taking triptans, a class of medications that block the chemical reaction that causes migraines.

 2. Serena Williams – Serena Williams suffered from menstrual migraines for years according to a 2005 ESPN interview.
 The athlete told how it affected her tennis matches.
 “I know it doesn’t look like it affected my tennis… But especially in the sun, playing with a migraine makes it worse.”
-A doctor recommended she try the medication Frova and that the time it was reported that Williams said she hasn’t had a migraine since.
+A doctor recommended she try the medication Frova and at the time it was reported that Williams said she hasn’t had a migraine since.

 3. Tori Spelling – Early in 2015, Tori Spelling was rushed to the emergency room where she was treated for a “severe migraine,” her rep told Access Hollywood.
 Spelling felt the media was taking her health condition out of proportion so she took to Twitter to say, “I wish the media would stop making it so dramatic/scary 4 my family, friends,&fans…I have horrific migraines.
 I’m ALWAYS open about that!”
 In her book, Spelling It Like It Is the reality star states that she has one or two severe migraines per year, but has suffered her whole life, revealing that the medication Dilaudid mitigates the pain.